Best Of18 min read

 • Limited resource management (no workload views, no time tracking)

-• Not ideal if your team is non-technical or product-only
+• Won't work as well if your team is non-technical or product-only

-• Fewer reporting templates than Jira or ClickUp
+• Fewer reporting templates than what Jira or ClickUp offer

-• Free plan is restrictive — 250 issues goes faster than you'd think
+• Free plan cap of 250 issues gets eaten up faster than you'd think

 2. Jira — Best for Enterprise Agile Teams